XiCheng148/Awesome-Merge-Picture/README.md

    pnpm run dev
    ```

-4. Open your browser and visit `http://localhost:5173` to see the application.
+4. Open your browser 和 visit `http://localhost:5173` to see the application.

 ## Usage

 1. Click the upload button to select two images.
 2. Use the sliders to adjust the split position.
-3. Toggle between vertical and horizontal split directions.
+3. Toggle between vertical 和 horizontal split directions.
 4. Press the spacebar to hide/show the dashboard.
 5. Click the export button to download the merged image.